 It took us years and many trials with different pots, pans, and bakeware to figure out what we liked best.
-For this reason, we’ve decided to share what we’ve found during our search for great cookware.
+For this reason, we’ve decided to share what we’ve found during our search for the safest cookware that still performs great.
 While I can’t tell you which type will be absolutely perfect for you, I’ll touch on the pros and cons of all the safest cookware on the market.

-(For information on the types of cookware we don’t personally use or recommend due to health risks, read this article.)
+(For information on the types of cookware to avoid, due to health risks, read this article.)

 We love our sturdy second hand cast iron cookware (and use it daily!), but it’s not for everyone.

 Pros: We love the way cast iron leaves some foods nice and crispy, or with a caramelized finish.
 It offers superior heat distribution and retention when cooking.
 This material can easily and safely go from stovetop directly into the oven.
 A nicely seasoned cast iron pan will last forever and food won’t stick to it.
-Cast iron pans don’t need to be washed, only gently scraped, rinsed, or wiped clean after each use.
+Never wash cast iron pans with soap.
+Simply rinse and scour with these awesome stainless steel scrubbers, then wipe clean after each use.
 We have purchased all of our cast iron cookware second hand at great prices.
 If you can find older brands, like Griswold, you’ll get all the benefits of cast iron without all the weight.
 Cooking on cast iron can even add extra iron to your diet, which is helpful for people deficient in this mineral.
-We recommend finding used cast iron or obtaining a family heirloom piece – these will most likely already be well seasoned and ready to use!
+Tip: used cast iron pans are typically well seasoned and ready for use!

 Check out this article for more of our thoughts and tips on using cast iron in your kitchen.

 Cons: Many people don’t need extra iron that cast iron cookware will leave in your food.
 This includes men, people with a condition called hemochromatosis, and women who are not menstruating and losing blood every month.
 Our bodies don’t eliminate iron naturally (unless donating blood or menstruating regularly), and it can accumulate to toxic levels in some people.
-However, the iron in this material leaches more into acidic foods and is also dependent on how well seasoned a pan is.
+However, the iron leaches more into acidic foods and is also dependent on how well a pan is seasoned.
 Well seasoned pans have a thin coating that makes them less reactive with foods.